BjoernWagner/github-creep/README.md

 * Bjoern Wagner

 ##Description
 A dynamic Github user look-up tool, offering the ability to search for users by name or username.
+Profiles are searched using Github's API and return users' number of followers, number of repositories and location.

 ##Instructions
 * Create a local version of the project by entering `git clone https://github.com/BjoernWagner/github-creep` in a shell application (e.g., Terminal).